picodata/picodata/CONTRIBUTING.md

 ```
 When running `picodata` `-http-listen` should be supplied to serve Web UI.

 The resulting binaries should appear under the `target` subdirectory.

+Note: picodata supports both dynamic and static linking.
+Instruction above produces statically linked binary.
+When built without `static_build` feature dynamic linking is used.
+Dynamic linking requires for additional dependencies to be installed on the system.
+For full list see [Dockerfile](docker-build-base/Dockerfile)

 ## Integration testing with pytest
 The following refers to Ubuntu 20.04 LTS.
 The mileage with other distributions may vary.